How to Let Go of Growing Kids

 The relationship with your children changes even more quickly as they become teens.
 Teens want to be independent, but deep down they also need to be connected.
 Parents should try to balance increasing freedom with guidelines and structure.
 For example, set limits on television, computer, and cell phone time or maintain a school-night bedtime.
 But you can be flexible by making exceptions at times.

-When out of high school, whether they are in college or working, your young adult children still need your guidance.
+When out of high school, your young adult children still need your guidance.
+This is true whether they are in college or working.
 And, it continues, even when they are graduating from college or moving on in another way.
 It just needs to be appropriate to the situation.

 Children mature at different speeds, so there are no age guidelines for independence.
 Most parents feel some sadness or loss as their roles change.
 Keep in mind that children often struggle with the changes, too.

-Here are a few suggestions to help make this change a healthy one:
+Here are some tips to help make this change a healthy one: